psadmin-io/ps-vagabond/README.md

 - [ ] Disable root ssh login
 - [ ] Implement recommendations for Oracle 12c on Redhat 7 (including hugepages)
 - [ ] Figure out how to prevent sshd from binding to bridged network connections
+- [ ] Additional documentation for setting up bridged network configurations
+- [ ] Additional documentation for notification methods
+- [ ] Documentation on how to manage pum image downloads

 License